 If you have a Federal conviction you should call the election division of the Secretary of State's office (775-684-5705).
 If you have an out-of-state conviction, you will need to restore your right to vote in that state before you can vote in Nevada.
+Check RestoreYourVote.org for information on other states' laws.

-What's changing in 2019?
+What's changed in 2019?

-Nevada recently passed a new law that will automatically restore voting rights to tens of thousands of Nevadans.
-If you were dishonorably discharged from probation or parole, under current law you need to petition a court to restore your voting rights.
-Starting on January 1, 2019, people who were dishonorably discharged from probation or parole will have their voting rights automatically restored IF they only had one conviction and that conviction was not Category A or Category B involving force or violence and resulting in substantial bodily harm to the victim.
+Nevada recently passed a new law that will automatically restore voting rights to tens of thousands of additional Nevadans.
+If you were dishonorably discharged from probation or parole, under the previous law you needed to petition a court to restore your voting rights.
+Starting on January 1, 2019, a dishonorable discharge no longer will prevent people from having their voting rights automatically restored.
+Additionally, under the new law, if you have a single Category B conviction involving force or violence, your voting rights will be automatically restored two years after you complete your sentence including parole and probation.

-My right to vote has been restored, how do I register to vote?
+My right to vote has been restored, but my voter registration was denied.